Theemow/Makelaar-webscraper/README.md

 - **docker-compose.yml**: Configures the multi-container setup with PostgreSQL and the webscraper service, defining how they interact, what volumes to mount, and environment variables.

-- **crontab**: Contains the schedule for when the webscraper should run automatically (currently set to 12:00 and 18:00 daily).
+- **crontab**: Contains the schedule for when the webscraper should run automatically (currently set to run hourly).

 - **start.sh**: Shell script that runs when the Docker container starts, initializing the database, running an initial scrape, and starting the cron service.